Monaghan United F.C.: Monaghan Cavan League

-The club continued to field a women's team in the Dublin Women's Soccer League and, together with the Cavan Monaghan Underage League (CMUL), entered a combined team for the League of Ireland U13, U15, U17 and U19 underage divisions.
+The club continued to field a women's team in the Dublin Women's Soccer League and, together with the Cavan Monaghan Underage League (CMUL), entered a combined team for the League of Ireland under-13, under-15, under-17 and under-19 underage divisions.
 In 2019, Monaghan United formed a senior team to compete in the Monaghan Cavan League (MCL), entering at the First Division level.

 They finished off their 2019–20 debut season by winning the Sean Woods Cup and Jimmy Smith Shield Cup in September 2020, beating Glaslough Villa in both finals.
 That same year, the partnership with the CMUL ended, although the CMUL continued to field teams in the national underage leagues.

 Ulster Senior League

 In April 2021, Monaghan United announced they would join the Ulster Senior League (USL) for the 2021–22 season.
 This made them the first club from Monaghan or Cavan to do so.
 However, they withdrew from the league after one season to return to the Monaghan Cavan League.